Affiliate disclosure: This guide contains Viator links. If you book through them we earn a small commission at no extra cost to you.

 Birdwatching in The Gambia: The Definitive Guide

-The Gambia is one of the world's great birdwatching destinations.
-A country smaller than Yorkshire, it holds 560+ species — more than the whole of Great Britain — in a geography compact enough to cover four distinct habitats in a single day.
-Most species are resident year-round; European winter migrants arrive October–March.
-Local guides are world-class and affordable.
-It is the reason many people discover birding for the first time, and the reason dedicated birders come back every year.
+For its size, The Gambia is hard to beat for birds.
+A country smaller than Yorkshire holds 560+ species — more than all of Great Britain — packed tightly enough to cover four distinct habitats in a day.
+Most are resident year-round; European winter migrants arrive October–March.
+The local guides are excellent and cheap.
+It's where a lot of people catch the birding bug, and why dedicated birders keep coming back.

 Why The Gambia for birdwatching

 Accessibility.
-The tourist coast is 6 hours from London by direct charter.
-The best birding sites are within 30 minutes of the hotels.
-You can be watching a Pel's fishing owl at Abuko Nature Reserve before breakfast on your first full day.
+The tourist coast is 6 hours from London by direct charter, and the best sites are within 30 minutes of the hotels.
+You can be watching a Pel's fishing owl at Abuko before breakfast on your first full day.

 Species density.
-560+ species in a country 48 km wide at its widest point means extraordinary concentration.
-A half-day at Kotu Creek and Bijilo Forest produces 40–60 species routinely.
+560+ species in a country 48 km wide at its widest point means real concentration.
+A half-day at Kotu Creek and Bijilo Forest routinely turns up 40–60 species.

 African specialities.
-Bee-eaters (5 species), kingfishers (6 species), sunbirds, rollers, hornbills, weavers, starlings, raptors — the West African assemblage is completely different from anything a European birder has seen.
+Bee-eaters (5 species), kingfishers (6), sunbirds, rollers, hornbills, weavers, starlings, raptors — a West African cast completely different from anything a European birder has seen.

-Year-round viability.
+Year-round.
 The dry season (November–April) is best for migrants and access.
-The wet season (June–September) is excellent for breeding and bush species but logistics are harder.
+The wet season (June–September) is excellent for breeding and bush species, though the logistics are harder.
 No month produces zero birds.

 The best sites